jhqiu-pku/age-resilience-dl/README.md

-## Younger forest age structure offsets climate change-induced ecosystem resilience loss in China
+## Maturation of young forests mitigates climate change-induced ecosystem resilience loss in China

 This repository contains the supporting code for the paper:

-> Qiu *et al.* (2026), **Younger forest age structure offsets climate change-induced ecosystem resilience loss in China**, (Submitted to Journal)
+> Qiu *et al.* (2026), **Maturation of young forests mitigates climate change-induced ecosystem resilience loss in China**, (Submitted to Journal)

 ### Overview